 *We are no longer able to accept VHS and cassette tapes at our Book Swaps

 *Please make sure CDs and DVDs are in their original cases

 See the Events Calendar for next date.
 Book swaps are now held at the Salem Community Life Center, 401 Bridge Street.

 You can also take CDs to the Record Exchange, 256 Washington St, Salem, which is a retail outlet for new and used records and CDs.

-If you have a lot of CDs and DVDs to unload, check out GreenDisk.
+If you have a lot of CDs, DVDs and old VHS/cassette tapes to unload, check out GreenDisk.

 Electronic Waste: Salem Residents can drop off electronics to Salem High School the last Saturday of every quarter.
 Please refer to the Events Calendar.

 There are many other options for recycling or disposing of cell phones: